 An Oral History of the Jewish Future

-This Spring we’ll introduce An Oral History of the Jewish Future in partnership with the Oregon Jewish Museum and Center for Holocaust Education.
+An Oral History of the Jewish Future is done in partnership with the Oregon Jewish Museum and Center for Holocaust Education.
 The project will highlight the work of Portland change-leaders and regular folks who are redefining what “Jewish” looks like in the 21st century.

 Jump in to the Lab!